rocketk/jorm/README.md

 ### Return single record and multiple records

-The above shows using the `first()` method to return a single record, and the following shows the `find()` method returning multiple records:
+The above code shows that how to use the `first()` method to return a single record, and the following shows that how to use the `find()` method to return multiple records:
 ```java
 final Jorm db = new Jorm(ds);
 final List<Employee> list = db.query(Employee.class).find();